 So, if things are feeling terrible: Go to a meeting.
 If you can’t find a meeting, call your sponsor or another alcoholic.
 If you can’t do that, there are online meetings.
 You can read the Big Book.
 Call Teleservice: 415-674-1821.
 Meditate.
 Pray.
 Also, John A.’s piece has another perspective on Western Roundup Living Sober from someone with a great deal more experience and history with the conference than I have [which will be in the next issue of The Point].
 And think about coming to the conference this August 30th to September 1st: You are welcome here.

-This is an unofficial summary of the September 2019 Intergroup
+This is an unofficial summary of the November 2019

-meeting provided for convenience; it is not intended to be the completed
+Intergroup meeting provided for convenience; it is not intended to be the

-approved minutes.
-For a complete copy of the minutes and full committee reports
+completed approved minutes.
+For a complete copy of the minutes and full

 Our Intergroup exists to